danpalmer/COMP6017/README.md

 ### JSLint Compliance

 We have complied with JSLint, when run with the following options: `--node --devel --sloppy --unparam --nomen`.
 The tests are executed within a Mocha environment, which provides the global functions `describe` and `it` (along with others that we have no used), and therefore the tests will only pass JSLint validation with `--predef describe --predef it`.

-### To Do

- - Finish status code checks
- - Make it so that 400 is responded with when POSTing with invalid field (i.e author_id: '99999')

- /question
- 	- Just question objects, link to comment lists, link to author /question/:id
- 	- Question object, list of comments with authors, gives author, list of answers, with answer authors, answers have link to list of comments.
- /question/:id/comment
- 	- List of comments with authors
- /question/:id/answer
- 	- List of answers with authors /question/:id/answer/:id/comment
- 	- List of comments with authors